 As powerful as Google’s algorithm is, it isn’t yet smart enough to glean subjective meaning from images.
 That means the images in your content, no matter how informative or useful, won’t contribute to your yoga SEO… unless you optimize them.

 You can optimize your images for SEO by creating alt tags for each one you use that describes what it depicts.
 So, if you used an image of someone laying out a yoga mat, you could use the alt tag “person with yoga mat.”

 This optimization will allow Google to read it and take it into account for SEO.
 Furthermore, it improves accessibility for people with screen readers, which will improve your site’s overall user experience.

-Your Google My Business listing appears in search results when people search for businesses in a specific city or using the phrase “near me.”
-Claiming your Google my business listing enables you to appear in the local SEO 3-pack, which appears at the top for local searches
+Your Google Business Profile listing appears in search results when people search for businesses in a specific city or using the phrase “near me.”
+Claiming your Google my business listing enables you to appear in the local SEO 3-pack, which appears at the top for local searches.

 - Phone number

 - A short blurb about your business and what you offer